 Great Ocean Road things to do – Otway tree top

+The Great Ocean Road highlights for young adults include some tree-top fun.
 The Otway Fly is a multi-attraction venue just off the Great Ocean Road in the Otway Ranges around the halfway point of the Great Ocean Road.
-The Otway Fly offers Eco zip lining adventures 30 metres above the forest floor spanning nine cloud stations and two swing bridges.
+The Otway Fly offers eco-lining adventures 30 metres above the forest floor, spanning nine cloud stations and two swing bridges.

 Wildlife guided tour on Great Ocean Road

 Experience a short 1.4-kilometre walk over 75 minutes with a conservationist guide on the outskirts of Apollo Bay.
 The all-abilities pathway takes participants through grassland, forests, bushland, and tree fern gullies.
-You’ll learn all about the diverse and unique ecology of the Great Otway National Park area on the Great Ocean Road.
+You’ll learn about the diverse and unique ecology of the Great Otway National Park area on the Great Ocean Road, including its native wildlife.

 Relax, rekindle and recharge on the Great Ocean Road Australia

-Being in one of the most scenic areas of the world it is the perfect place to relax, rekindle and recharge.
-There is nothing better than some time to relax, recharge or rekindle that relationship and a visit to the Great Ocean Road is absolutely perfect for that.
+Being in one of the world’s most scenic areas, it is the perfect place to relax, rekindle and recharge.
+Nothing is better than some time to relax, recharge or rekindle that relationship, and a visit to the Great Ocean Road is perfect.

-You can choose to stay in top Great Ocean Road accommodation all the way to a beach stay in a glamping tent.
-Whatever you need to relax, recharge or rekindle the Great Ocean Road has it all.
+You can stay in top Great Ocean Road accommodation or a beach in a glamping tent.
+Whatever you need to relax, recharge or rekindle, the Great Ocean Road has it all.
 Find your amazing place to stay on The Great Ocean Road.

 The Great Ocean Walk

-The track can be walked in either direction, but most people choose to do it from Apollo Bay to the 12 Apostles this allows for a more gradual ascent and descent.
-The best way to travel the Great Ocean Road might just be by foot if you have the time.
+The track can be walked in either direction, but most people do it from Apollo Bay to the 12 Apostles.
+This allows for a more gradual ascent and descent.
+The best way to travel the Great Ocean Road might be by foot if you have the time.

-Sitting on a deck watching the waves roll in on a sunny day would be one of the most perfect things to do on the Great Ocean Road and luckily there are towns in abundance to experience this in.
+Sitting on a deck watching the waves roll in on a sunny day would be one of the perfect things to do on the Great Ocean Road, and luckily, there are abundant towns to experience this in.
 It’s easy to fall in love with a seaside town along this epic road.
 You find some great accommodation options and some of Victoria’s best caravan parks.

 You can also wander the little boutique stores and pick some souvenirs to take home to remember your time on the GOR.